Skip to content

 Track activities and Trigger actions

-In this section, we explore how to track activity and trigger actions by registering and processing events.
+In this section, we explore how to track the main application activity (on server side) and trigger actions to refresh the user interface (on client side).

 What is an Event?